The Board Of Governors

 - Annual review of designated senior staff performance and remuneration.

-- The Committee noted that the VC’s salary expressed as a multiple of the median of all other employees of the University was reported as 5.7 in the most recent published Annual Report and Accounts.
+Finally, the Committee noted that the Vice-Chancellor’s salary expressed as a multiple of the median of all other employees of the University was reported as 5.3 in the most recent Annual Report and Accounts, a figure that may have been higher had the Vice-Chancellor accepted salary increases awarded in 2022 and 2023.
+The Committee also noted that this median was towards the lower end of comparative pay ratios nationally for ‘Heads of Providers’ for the same period.